RDCbum/RH_demo/docs/core/P9_PAPER_PROOF_MAP.md

 **Dependencies**
 - Definition of `ERU_mode_beta`.
-- Mode-to-RMS lower bound for the supercritical contribution (analytic input).
+- Mode-to-RMS lower bound for the supercritical contribution (proved in the paper using cofinality and Lemma \ref{lem:pointwise-to-rms}).
 One concrete derivation uses the Buchstab bridge.

 ## Buchstab bridge (optional derivation of A1)